 ‘Popping out honey’ she said over her shoulder to Dave.
 She left her husband of 35 years in his easy chair.
 Cheating, lying bastard.
 She smiled to herself as she headed off to the store, humming in a not entirely sane manner.

 Glue and wire.

 Glutaraldehyde she had ordered online and waited for it to arrive before getting the rest of her “stock”.

 Methanol and ethanol were harder to find as it wasn’t sold to the public locally.
-But she managed and ordered it online too.
+You can buy anything online nowadays, she smiled.

 And finally some makeup and a razor.
 Phew!

 ‘What a morning Dessy’ she said.
 The humming resumed as she worked her way home and locked her possessions in the shed.
 Dave was still sitting in the same spot, imprinting his ass into the chair as usual.
 He had been bordered 2 years earlier and hadn’t bothered to find anything else to do.
 Even gardening was a chore for him.

 She popped a chicken into the pressure cooker, started the potatoes and poured Dave a beer and herself a chilled Chenin Blanc.
 Joining him she sat down and sipped her wine, heaven.

 ‘So what are you up to tomorrow?’
 Dessy said.
 Dave sipped his beer, belched and grunted out that he had no plans.